-Vaidman argued that someone should not agree to play games such as quantum Russian roulette, because the version of them that survives will be in a world with a low weight.
+Vaidman claimed that someone should not agree to play games such as quantum Russian roulette, because the version of them that survives will be in a world with a low weight.
 Quantum Russian roulette is similar to Russian roulette, except that the gun is triggered by a quantum event.
 This means that the players will branch every time they pull the trigger, so that they both live and die.

 4. Quantum suicide ↑

-The idea behind quantum suicide is that, if you are somehow all of the observers after branching, then you would never observe a world where you instantaneously die and so, from your perspective, every time you pull the trigger you must live.
+The idea behind quantum suicide is that if you are somehow all of the observers after branching, then you would never observe a world where you instantaneously die and so, from your perspective, every time you pull the trigger you must live.

 Moravec considered a situation where scientists are unable to turn on a particle accelerator, because every time they try something stops them.
-He suggested that this is the only thing that we could possibly observe if the effect of the particle accelerator was to instantly destroy the Earth.
+He suggested that this is the only thing we could possibly observe if the effect of the particle accelerator was to instantly destroy the Earth.

 5. References ↑

-↑ Everett, H., III, 1957, '"Relative State" Formulation of Quantum Mechanics', Reviews of Modern Physics, 29, pp.454.
+↑ Everett, H., III, 1957, ''Relative State' Formulation of Quantum Mechanics', Reviews of Modern Physics, 29, pp.454.

 ↑ (a, b) Everett, H., III, 1957, 'The Theory of the Universal Wavefunction: an early draft', PhD thesis.